u-boot/u-boot/doc/develop/global_data.rst

 The sandbox, x86_64, and Xtensa are notable exceptions.

+Current implementation uses a register for the GD pointer because this results in smaller code.
+However, using plain global data for the GD pointer would be possible too (and simpler, as it does not require the reservation of a specific register for it), but the resulting code is bigger.

 Clang for ARM does not support assigning a global register.
 When using Clang gd is defined as an inline function using assembly code.
 This adds a few bytes to the code size.